 Feel the Adrenaline - Take a Zip Lining Tour

-Taking a zip lining tour in Chang Mai is recommended both for the adrenaline-seekers as well as for less-adventurous types who are trying to overcome their fears (like me).
+Taking a zip lining tour in Chiang Mai is recommended both for the adrenaline-seekers as well as for less-adventurous types who are trying to overcome their fears (like me).
 After going over some basic guiding lines and getting ourselves into the proper gear, we were off on the way to the first stop.
 Shortly after, we found ourselves at the top of enormous trees in the beautiful jungle, jumping and flying like monkeys from one platform to the other.
 Time flew so quickly while we were busy climbing trees, crossing rope bridges, and mainly building up the adrenaline levels in our bodies.
 All along friendly and professional guides accompanied us, shouting and cheering.
 It is a wonderful extreme experience in the middle of the breath-taking and wild jungle.
-We chose the Eagle Track Company but there are plenty of similar places to choose from.
+We chose Eagle Track Company but there are plenty of similar places to choose from.

 Make New Friends at the Patara Elephant Farm

 One of the most memorable and unique experiences that would stay with us forever is the visit to the Patara Elephant Farm.
 If you love animals and willing to spend a whole day with elephants, you must pay a visit to this unique farm.
 This extraordinary farm is located in a beautiful nature reserve and it is a therapeutic farm which saves elephants and gives them a loving and dedicated care while trying to maintain their natural habitat.
 Once we arrived there, each guest was assigned with an elephant of his own and from that moment onward, we were expected to take care of the elephant as if we were one of the farm’s employees.
 The day started with bonding with our elephant and we were taught how to communicate and speak to it through a series of specific words and sounds.
 We fed the elephants, cleaned them and even rode the elephants’ back, without any harness which made us feel even closer to them.
-We took a ride for about 30 minutes through the jungle; at the end of which we arrived to a beautiful river.
+We took a ride for about 30 minutes through the jungle; at the end of which we arrived at a beautiful river.
 We bathed the elephants in the river and for a minute we could have sworn we were in the middle of a National Geographic documentary.

 The pictures below were taken by the Patara Farm photographer